HeleJ/scandic/README.md

 9. Go to section "Config Vars" and click the button "Reveal Config Vars"

-10. Copy the value for DATABASE_URL key
+10. Copy the value for `DATABASE_URL` key

 11. Create env.py directly under the repo directory same lavel as manage.py and make sure the file name is included in .gitignore as this is a setting for local development site in Gitpod.
-Heroku Config vars need to be set accordingly including DATABASE_URL and SECRET_KEY
+Heroku Config vars need to be set accordingly including `DATABASE_URL` and `SECRET_KEY`

 12. Create env.py directly under the repo directory same lavel as manage.py and make sure the file name is included in .gitignore as this is a setting for local development site in Gitpod.
 Heroku Config vars need to be set accordingly including DATABASE_URL and SECRET_KEY

-13. In the Gitpod terminal, migrate the change by python3 manage.py migrate.
+13. In the Gitpod terminal, migrate the change by `python3 manage.py migrate`.
 Check the resource tab in heroku and choose Heroku Postgres then ensure the changes are reflected in the database

 14. DISABLE_COLLECTSTATIC set to 1 in Config Vars in Heroku as the initial deployment does not contain static files yet.